Choosing Your First Computing Course

 Four credits of computing are required, which are covered by either of the courses below:

 1. Introduction to Computing Using Python (CS 1110), 4 credits, letter grade

 2. Introduction to Computing Using Matlab (CS 1112), 4 credits, letter grade

-Which of these courses you take is entirely your choice.
-Both courses cover the same foundational computing concepts, even though one course uses Python and other uses Matlab as the programming language.
+Which one of these courses you take is entirely your choice.
+Both courses cover the same foundational computing concepts, even though one course uses Python and the other uses Matlab as the programming language.
 The courses mostly differ in emphasis, and a short description of each course is given below.
 Note that you can always learn the other programming language as well by additionally taking one of the following short courses:

 1. A Short Course in Matlab (CS 1132), 2 credits, pass/fail

 2. A Short Course in Python (CS 1133), 2 credits, pass/fail